sergisergio/Todo-co_Project8/README.md

 php bin/console server:run
 ```

-Now check out the api at `http://localhost:8000`
+Now check out at `http://localhost:8000`

 **Contribute**

 See [Contribute.md](https://github.com/sergisergio/Todo-co_Project8/blob/master/Contribute.md)

+**Documentation**

+Go to the 'documentation' directory to get the doc and also quality and performances reports.

 **Any Questions ?**